Floozutter/tome/README.md

 # tome
-a reference tome for programming algorithms, idioms, and opinions!
+a reference tome for programming algorithms, idioms, tricks, and opinions!